Children's Film Society India,

 • To bring together high quality, entertaining, multi-cultural cinema for children who will otherwise not have access to such content

 • To cultivate insight and understanding of other cultures, lives and experiences through the medium of film

 • To encourage children’s content that is non-violent, humane and thought provoking

-• To catalyze critical appreciation and creative pursuit of cinematic arts amongst children and young people
+• To catalyze critical appreciation and creative pursuit of cinematic arts among children and young people

-• To support the work of talented and dedicated children’s film-makers and encourage the exchange of ideas amongst them
+• To support the work of talented and dedicated children’s film-makers and encourage the exchange of ideas among them

 ABOUT THE FESTIVAL